 This can be for adults AND children…depending on what the “treasure” is.
 Separate the kids, or adults, or both into teams.
 Have someone in charge of coming up with clues and scattering them all over outside or inside depending on the weather.
 Each clue will lead to the next and at the end of the trail is the “treasure” for the team.
 This could be food, candy, prizes, gift cards…etc.

-Hint: Color code teams and clues so each team only finds their own color-coded clues and does not get messed up with another team’s clues.
+Hint: Color code teams and clues so each team only finds its own color-coded clues and does not get messed up with another team’s clues.
 There is also the option to time the hunt and see which team gets done first.

 2. “Around the Table” Ping Pong

-For this game you need a ping pong table, two paddles, one ball, and from 5-15 people.
+For this game, you need a ping pong table, two paddles, one ball, and from 5-15 people.
 Stands around the table, and the two people on either side of the net have the paddles.
 The first person on one side of the net serves then drops the paddle on the table and moves in a clockwise direction around the table.
 The person on his or her right moves in and picks up the paddle to return the ball.
-Everyone gets a chance to hit the ball, and as you can see, really has to move fast!
+Everyone gets a chance to hit the ball, and as you can see, it really has to move fast!
 Everyone is allowed two misses and then they are out on their 3rd miss.
 When there are only two people left, they must hit the ball, place the paddle down, turn around, pick up the paddle, and return the ball, until one of them misses and is out.
 This seems like a pretty intense ping pong game!
 A great way to make things interesting…

 3. Fourth of July “Jar” Game